reactjs/react.dev/content/docs/addons-shallow-renderer.md

 After `shallowRenderer.render()` has been called, you can use `shallowRenderer.getRenderOutput()` to get the shallowly rendered output.

 You can then begin to assert facts about the output.

+### `shallowRenderer.getMountedInstance()`

+After `shallowRenderer.render()` has been called, you can use `shallowRenderer.getMountedInstance()` to get the instance of the rendered component.

+For class components, this instance provides access to the component's state and other instance methods.

+For functional components, this method returns `null`.